haidaralif-24/Dadarzz-Agent/README.md

 # 🧠 Dadarzz Agent

 Your AI-Agent.
-Dadarzz Agent is a local-first interface that connects a powerful LLM to your digital life: your files, Google Drive, Gmail, and Google Calendar.
+Dadarzz Agent is a local-first interface that connects a powerful LLM to your digital life.
 ---

 ## 🌟 Features